puvi008/VerticalCalendar/README.md

 [3]: http://cargocollective.com/gaiaofilho

 ## Note
-We have enchanced jpttrindade Library adding like max and min date and item selection item
+We have enchanced jpttrindade Library adding like max and min date and date selection.